 TaxDome does not require you to talk to a salesperson because there are none.
 You can use a simulated account that fully shows how the system works without starting a trial.
 You can attend a daily 2pm demo or watch the recorded version.
 You can sign up for a fully functioning trial right on the website as well as do all account management, without calling anyone.

-Both companies offer online and phone support as well as account managers who will help you make the most of each product.
+Both companies offer free online and phone support as well as account managers who will help you make the most of each product.

 Yes — if you have an existing account with Canopy Tax, we have multiple import tools that allow you to bring your firm over to TaxDome quickly and easily.